JCSadeghi/JCSadeghi.github.io/_pages/service.md

 description:
 ---

+I serve as a reviewer for the ASCE-ASME Journal of Risk and Uncertainty in Engineering Systems.

-I have acted as a reviewer for the following conferences:
+I have also acted as a reviewer for the following conferences:

 1. [ISIPTA 2019, Ghent, Belgium](http://www.isipta2019.ugent.be/) (Programme committee)
 2. [REC 2018, Liverpool, UK](https://rec2018.uk/)